ddcroft73/email-service-v2/readme.md

 - Get the Celery portion, `tasks` finalized:
   It works fine for what it is, and what I need.
 Decide if the class is worth it or just keep the function.
 - Add my own custom Logger.
 I am seriously tired of trying to get Pythons' Logger to work.
 I'm currently writing my own.

-- Build the Info Web Page.
 - Make sure the error handling is up to snuff.
-As is I really only know about `try: except:`.
 - Make the tests hard core.
 I currently only have one that fires requests at the endpoint.